Karen Breslin Karen Breslin

 I am not suggesting that Hickenlooper is on board with all old school Republican concerns, but my sense is, based on listening to his recent statements and ideas he shared during his presidential campaign, that he sees business and government as potential collaborators, that government can help spur innovation and via such cooperation with business, societal problems can be addressed.

 I heard talk of this sort in the late 1980s and 1990s, as a journalist covering policy conferences and organizations like the National Conference of State Legislatures and the National Governors Association, and various industry and trade associations.
-In recent decades, the goal of business interests has been to ignore societal concerns entirely and lobby for policies that advance the interests of the largest corporations
+In recent decades, the goal of business interests has been to ignore societal concerns entirely and lobby for policies that advance the interests of the largest corporations.

 But Hickenlooper still apparently believes that serving corporate interests can still be good for society at large.
 His bipartisan Fix the Forests Bill - about which I will say more in the near future - is essentially a logging bill.
 And, at a Colorado Springs town hall, he spoke about the value of improving government efficiency.
 To be sure, no one would disagree that efficiency is a good thing, but when Trump is openly destroying our system of government, it seems odd to elaborate on a Republican talking point, kind of like worrying about whether the doors are locked when the house is on fire.